Kayak Point County Park

 Kayak Point County Park is a county park near Warm Beach, in Snohomish County, Washington.
 The 670 acre park is located along Port Susan and includes a saltwater beach, a boat launch, a disc golf course, and public campgrounds.
 Kayak Point is the most popular county park in Snohomish County and is mainly visited for recreational fishing, crabbing, and birdwatching.

-Kayak Point was home to a private, locally-run seaside resort from the 1920s to 1950s, named after a pair of Inuit kayaks brought to the resort from Alaska.
+Kayak Point was home to a private, locally-run seaside resort from the 1920s to 1950s, named after a pair of Inuit (King Island style) kayaks brought to the resort from Alaska.
 In the 1960s, Atlantic Richfield proposed construction of an oil refinery at Kayak Point, purchasing 1,200 acre of land, and received approval from the county to re-zone the area for industrial use.
 During public hearings, local residents opposed the refinery and later filed a lawsuit against the county over its re-zoning decision, which was voided by the Washington Supreme Court in 1979 as an inequitable use of "spot zoning".
 Atlantic Richfield later attempted to develop some of its land holdings into a master-planned residential community in the 1970s, but failed to receive county approval due to a lack of good roads and sewers.

 The county park was established in 1972, using waterfront property bought by the county government from Atlantic Richfield.
-It was dedicated in 1976 and underwent major renovations from 2023 to 2024.
+It was dedicated in 1976 and underwent major renovations starting in 2023.

 History

 Originally part of the ancestral territory of the Snohomish people, the Kayak Point area was settled by American loggers from the 1850s to 1890s.
 After the near-shore timber had been logged away, Seattle real estate developer Clarence Dayton Hillman bought 12,000 acres along Port Susan, from Kayak Point to modern-day Warm Beach, from 1907 to 1909.
 Hillman platted the area, naming it "Birmingham", and sold 5 acre parcels for $75 each (equivalent to $ in dollars), advertising in Seattle-area newspapers during the 1909 Alaska–Yukon–Pacific Exposition to prospective buyers.
-The Kilian family settled at the south end of Birmingham and later developed their property into a seaside resort in the 1920s, building roads, cabins, and a boat launch.
-The resort was named "Kayak Point", after a pair of Inuit kayaks brought from King Island, Alaska, and displayed in front of the resort store.
+Heinrich F.W.
+Kilian (b.1864-d.1920) -- a teacher at Broadway High School in Seattle -- and his family purchased 62 of these lots and settled at the south end of Birmingham.
+Starting in 1927, Bruno 'Art' Kilian (b.1898-d.1984) developed the family's properties into a seaside resort, building roads, cabins, and a boat launch.
+The resort was named "Kayak Point", after a pair of Inuit kayaks brought from the King Island, Alaska area by Martin Kilian (b.1897-d.1977), and displayed in front of the resort store.